kuznetckiy/Geoscan_Lite_eng/index.rst

 In case of damage to the blades of the screw or keel, you can replace them yourself, using the spare parts and tools from the kit.

-If structural damage to the airframe or systems is detected, contact witch `the support <https://www.geoscan.aero/en/support>`_.
+If structural damage to the airframe or systems is detected please contact `support service <https://www.geoscan.aero/en/support>`_.

 After 80 flights it is recommended to send the UAV to the manufacturer for inspection and maintenance.